Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Tyler O'Neill At The Plate

-- O'Neill is batting .234 with six doubles, two home runs and 12 walks.
+- O'Neill is hitting .225 with six doubles, two home runs and 12 walks.

-- O'Neill has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.
+- O'Neill has driven in a run in six games this season (18.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.